Photo: Pete Copeland

-The Margaret Tait Award is a Glasgow Film Festival commission supported by Creative Scotland and LUX Scotland.
-Inspired by the pioneering Orcadian filmmaker and writer Margaret Tait (1918–99), the award was established in 2010 to support experimental and innovative artists working with the moving image, providing a high profile platform for them to exhibit newly commissioned work and engage with a wider audience.
+The Margaret Tait Award is a LUX Scotland commission delivered in partnership with Glasgow Film, with support from Screen Scotland.
+Inspired by the pioneering Orcadian filmmaker and writer Margaret Tait (1918–99), the award was established by Glasgow Film in 2009 to support experimental and innovative artists working with the moving image, providing a high profile platform for them to exhibit newly commissioned work and engage with a wider audience.

 Eligible artists are nominated through an open call process, which allows anyone (the general public, as well as arts professionals and artists) both within and outwith Scotland to put forward an artist.
 Nominations are assessed by a jury of artists and professionals from across the fields of the visual arts and cinema.
 Shortlisted artists are then asked to present proposals for the commission.